 A coronavirus-related distribution is permitted to be included in income ratably over 3 years.
 You may generally repay all or part of the amount of a coronavirus-related distribution to an eligible retirement plan, provided that you complete the repayment within three years after the date that the distribution was originally received.
 Qualified individuals will use Form 8915-E to report both any recontributions made during the taxable year and to determine the amount of a coronavirus-related distribution subject to inclusion as income for the taxable year.

-The Treasury Department and the IRS may issue guidance expanding the list of factors available to determine who may be designated as a qualified individual.
 See IRS Notice 2020-50 for more information regarding coronavirus-related distributions and repayments.